 A Feature Wall and Hidden Storage

 For this stylish renovated home basement in Mississauga, Ontario, designers at Pizzale Design Inc. created a kitchenette built into an exposed brick feature wall that includes hidden storage.
 "A second kitchen was created to accommodate the mother’s love for cooking with more fridge storage," the designers say.
 A spacious island with a place to drink or dine defines the kitchenette from a nearby sitting area outfitted with a comfy sectional in bold coral upholstery.

 This modern basement apartment conversion has shiny white walls, polished pale gray concrete floors, and layered lighting.
 A dark wood kitchenette and peninsula tucked into the back end of the room defines and grounds the space.
 Contemporary glass-front upper cabinetry keeps it feeling airy.
 The peninsula houses a sink facing the room, and a gilded mirror leaning on the countertop adds a hint of vintage charm.

 03 of 10

 Not all basement kitchenettes are created equal.
-Townhouses often feature a basement kitchen that opens up onto a terrace or back garden in the UK.
+In the UK, townhouses often feature a basement kitchen that opens up onto a terrace or back garden.
 The Classic English Kitchen range by UK kitchen masters deVOL looks just as great underground as above ground, in classic black and white.
 Exposed beams, black piping, painted white brick, and a red Anglepoise task light give a polished industrial feel, while an open shelf decorated with a plant and an oil painting adds a homey touch.

 04 of 10